Zero-Truncated Poisson Regression for Sparse Multiway Count Data Corrupted by False Zeros

 \subsection{Lower Bounds for KL Divergence}

-We dedicate this section solely to the proofs Lemmas \ref{KLbound} and \ref{KLbound0}.
+This section proves Lemmas \ref{KLbound} and \ref{KLbound0}.
 We will first produce the lower bound for the KL-divergence between two Poisson probability distributions, this in turn will be used to obtain the lower bound for the divergence between two zero-truncated Poisson distributions.